processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	can have when creating a new room.
 The default value is to not
 	limit: `infinity`.

+`regexp_room_id: String`

+:   This option defines the regular expression that a Room ID must satisfy
+	to allow the room creation.
+The default value is the empty string.

 `max_room_name: Number`

 :   This option defines the maximum number of characters that Room Name